AbdullahbinAmin/DevOps-Practice-Labs-Hub/Bash-Practice-Labs/README.md

 *   docker ps lists all **running containers**.

-*   grep -q searches quietly for the container name **nginx-container**.If it’s found, it means the container is running successfully.
+*   grep -q searches quietly for the container name **nginx-container**.
+If it’s found, it means the container is running successfully.

 ### 7\. echo "Lab 2 tasks completed."